vshumilov/rtl8812eu/README.md

 PRs welcome.

-## Increasing TX Power in Monitor Mode How-To
+## Increasing TX Power in Monitor Mode
 The driver supports changing TX power dynamically with no additional patch needed.
 Just add ```rtw_tx_pwr_by_rate=0 rtw_tx_pwr_lmt_enable=0``` when ```insmod```, then use ```iw set txpower fixed```.